Battle of the Ruhr: Casualties

 In 1961, Webster and Frankland, in their official history The Strategic Air Offensive against Germany 1939–1945 (volume II), recorded that in February 1943, Bomber Command had an average of 593 crews and aircraft available for operations and 787 in August.
 During the battle, Ruhr targets were raided 43 times on 39 nights.
 Bomber Command dispatched 18,506 sorties, in which 872 aircraft failed to return and 2,126 were damaged, with 6,000 aircrew casualties.
 Some aircraft were badly enough damaged to amount to the loss of the aircraft and crew.
 The casualty rate (of all natures) was 16 per cent of sorties, 4.7 per cent being losses over Germany.
 Of 203 Mosquito bomber sorties, two aircraft were lost and from 282 Oboe-Mosquito sorties, there were two losses and six damaged.
 In 2006, Adam Tooze wrote that the German night defences had inflicted great damage on Bomber Command, shooting down or causing to crash 640 bombers and killing nearly 4,000 aircrew.

 Dams raid

 Operation Chastise had a temporary effect on industrial production, through the disruption of the water supply and hydroelectric power.
 The Eder Valley (Edersee) dam did not supply the Ruhr Area.
 A spare pumping system had been built for the Ruhr and Organisation Todt rapidly mobilized workers from the construction of the Atlantic Wall to make repairs.
-Destruction of the Sorpe Dam would have caused significantly more damage but it was a stronger design and less likely to be breached and it had been made a secondary target.
+Destruction of the Sorpe Dam would have caused significantly more damage but it was a stronger design and less likely to be breached; also it had been made a secondary target.
 Of the crews on the raid, 53 were killed and three taken prisoner.
 There were 1,294 casualties, 859 at Neheim-Hüsten where 493 female Ukrainian slave labourers were drowned; another 58 bodies were found around the Eder Dam.